raj23manj/springBoot/jokesapp/README.md

         * we can access it from url to test

       * Important on configurations on client service => 65
-        * need to add spring cloud config client, it will connect to the config server
+        * need to add spring cloud config client(for all client services), it will connect to the config server
         * based on the application name set below it will pick up the properties, and the profile
         * when using the spring cloud config server, the client which uses it should rename the application.properties to "bootstrap.properties".
 This file should have the name of its current application and the spring cloud config server uri.
 The below should be present on the client service(limits service), this will call automatically